tfpauly/privacy-proxy/draft-private-access-tokens.md

 Another example of this use case is rate-limiting page accesses to a client to help prevent fraud.
-Operations that are sensitive to fraud, such as account creation on a website, often employ rate limiting as a defense in depth strategy.
-Captchas or additional verification can be required by these pages when a client exceeds a set rate limit.
+Operations that are sensitive to fraud, such as account creation on a website, often employ rate-limiting as a defense in depth strategy.
+Captchas or additional verification can be required by these pages when a client exceeds a set rate-limit.

 Origins routinely use client IP addresses for this purpose.